 Challenging individuals to hold themselves accountable is an important and bold first step towards stopping the sexual abuse of children.
 But it is not enough.
 We must broaden the notion of adult responsibility to inspire families and communities to push for a corresponding change in societal attitudes and government policies.
 As a society, we can’t identify effective solutions until we have the courage to face the real problem—people we care about who have lost control.

-Help Services - Provides direct help to individuals with questions or concerns about child sexual abuse.
-We offer help for specific situations through a confidential national prevention Helpline (1.888.PREVENT), email and chat services, an interactive Online Help Center, and our “Ask Now!” advice column.
+Help Services - Provides direct support and information to individuals with questions or concerns about child sexual abuse.
+Anyone concerned about child sexual abuse can reach out to our confidential national prevention Helpline (1.888.PREVENT), email and chat services, an interactive Online Help Center, and our “Ask Now!” advice column.

 Prevention Education - Develops, assesses and distributes educational materials through our website, publications, trainings, events and media campaigns.
 These help laypeople and professionals recognize harmful behavior and know how to take action – including where to get resources for action.

 Technical Assistance and Training (Circles of Safety) – Provides consulting and brings our Circles of Safety training services to professionals, youth-serving organizations, coalitions, and community-based programs on strategies, policies and practices for preventing child sexual abuse.

 Prevention Advocacy - Advocates for the sexual abuse of children to be addressed as a public health priority, encourages increased investment in a full range of prevention strategies, and provides evidence-based information to media, policymakers and advocacy groups.